Benefits of a Learning Management System

-Taking into account the COVID-19 pandemic and the innumerable difficulties this has brought to businesses, you may be uncertain how to move forward with or prioritize training initiatives as you look toward recovery.
-You’re certainly not alone: a recent Paychex snap poll of business owners found that top reopening concerns include an inability to provide remote workers with technology tools (26%) and training (21%).
+You may be uncertain as to how to move forward with or prioritize training initiatives as work teams become increasingly distributed.
+You’re certainly not alone: a recent Paychex snap poll of business owners found that top concerns include an inability to provide remote workers with technology tools (26%) and training (21%).

-Managers and HR teams looking for ways to provide value to their employees, improve worker engagement, and build professional skills – all critical factors in rebuilding efforts – may want to consider the advantages of implementing an online learning management system (LMS) into their HCM strategies.
+Managers and HR teams looking for ways to provide value to their employees, improve worker engagement, and build professional skills may want to consider the advantages of implementing an online learning management system (LMS) into their HCM strategies.

 What is a learning management system?